 The next steps

 Personas help you to be user-focused and offer your employees the digital workspace and support they need, which is a good step in the direction of complete adoption of your new workspace.
 However, this is not the end of the adoption process; to make sure all employees embrace the digital workspace, there are more steps to take.
-We’ve described them in our ‘Embracing Workspace 365 whitepaper’, which you can request here.
+We’ve described them in our Ultimate Guide to Digital Workspace Adoption.